enVId-tech/enVId-tech/README.md

   -   Self taught developer, 5 years

-  -   Software developer in [Oxford Academy Robotics](http://robotics.etran.dev/) and [FRC Team 4079](https://github.com/FRC4079)

   -   Currently creating hobby projects

-  -   Full Stack Web dev, app dev, game dev, systems dev.
+  -   Full Stack Website Development (and a bit more)

   -   I primarily use TypeScript, but also other languages available below